pluginkollektiv/cachify/README.md

 * Updated [plugin authors](https://gist.github.com/glueckpress/f058c0ab973d45a72720)

 ### 2.2.2 ###
-* Fix: Parameter-Rückgabe beim Filter `dashboard_glance_items`
+* Fix: parameter response by filter `dashboard_glance_items`
-* Großzügige Anwendung des Filters `esc_html`
+* Generous use of the filter `esc_html`

 ### 2.2.1 ###
-* Fix für die Meldung "Call to undefined function is_plugin_active_for_network" in WordPress-Multisite
+* Fix for the note "Call to undefined function is_plugin_active_for_network" on WordPress-Multisites

 ### 2.2.0 ###
-* Werkzeugleiste: Anzeige des "Cache leeren" Buttons im Frontend der Website
+* Toolbar: Display of the "Flush the cachify cache" button on the frontend
-* Werkzeugleiste: Steuerung der Anzeige des "Cache leeren" Buttons via Hook
+* Toolbar: Controlling the display of the "Flush the cachify cache" button via hook

 For the complete changelog, check out our [GitHub repository](https://github.com/pluginkollektiv/cachify).